MadStu/space-trucker-trading-tracker/README.md

 # Credits

 - I used the amazing API created by the [UEX Corp](https://uexcorp.space/) team.
-- I intially got the colours and what went best with tehm from [w3schools](https://www.w3schools.com/colors/color_tryit.asp?color=DarkSlateGray).
+- I intially found the colours and what colours went best with them from [w3schools](https://www.w3schools.com/colors/color_tryit.asp?color=DarkSlateGray).
 - I used the Michroma font from [Google Fonts](https://fonts.google.com/specimen/Michroma#standard-styles).
 - The nice little icons in the buttons are from [Font Awesome](https://fontawesome.com/).
 - I often used [W3Schools](https://www.w3schools.com/python/), [Django docs](https://docs.djangoproject.com/en/4.0/) and [Bootstrap Docs](https://getbootstrap.com/docs/5.2/getting-started/introduction/) as a guide for finding the best solutions and using the code in the correct format.
-- I'd also search google which more often than not would show solutions written on [Stack Overflow](https://stackoverflow.com/).
+- I'd also search google a lot which more often than not would show similar solutions written on [Stack Overflow](https://stackoverflow.com/).
 - I used a wallpaper image of a large cargo ship called a Drake Caterpillar with credits to Cloud Imperium Gaming for creating the [Star Citizen](https://tinyurl.com/2yet2hz9) game.

 ## Final Notes

 I really do enjoy coding with Python and learning to use Django has been a real eye opener.
-I can see the potential Django has for creating ultra powerful web apps with it's batteries included libraries.
+I can see the potential Django has for creating ultra powerful web apps with it's batteries included features.

 The links between the MVT was a struggle at first but now I'm nearing the end of the project I'm literally dreaming of how everything ties in together.
-At the beginning I felt like I'd been thrown in at the deep Django end of the pool!
-My future projects will be much smoother sailing.
+At the beginning I felt like I'd been thrown in at the deep Django end of the pool, but now I know my future projects will be a lot easier to begin with.